dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/howto-actors.md

 You can configure the Dapr actor runtime configuration to modify the default runtime behavior.

 ### Configuration parameters
+- `entities` - The actor types supported by this host.
 - `actorIdleTimeout` - The timeout before deactivating an idle actor.
 Checks for timeouts occur every `actorScanInterval` interval. **Default: 60 minutes**
 - `actorScanInterval` - The duration which specifies how often to scan for actors to deactivate idle actors.
 Actors that have been idle longer than actor_idle_timeout will be deactivated. **Default: 30 seconds**
 - `drainOngoingCallTimeout` - The duration when in the process of draining rebalanced actors.
 This specifies the timeout for the current active actor method to finish.
 If there is no current actor method call, this is ignored. **Default: 60 seconds**